Reentrant phase transition in holographic thermodynamics of Born-Infeld AdS black hole: Phase transition

 It is worth noting that a standard VdW like phase transition is also found in the $D = 4$ case, where the $F-T$ curve only admit three branches (two stable branches and one unstable branches), unlike the case of four branches we presented above.
 To search for this phase behavior in our parameter setting, first notice that the number (even or odd) of black hole branches can be justified by the number of extrema in the $T-r_+$ curve, or equally, by the number of zeros of $\Phi_1=(\partial_{r_+} T)_{C,z^i}=0$.
 To capture this information, we can study the asymptotic behavior of $\Phi_1$:

 For $C<3 b^2 Q^2/2 \pi P=C_*$, $\Phi_1(r_+ \rightarrow 0^+)>0$, $\Phi_1(r_+ \rightarrow + \infty)>0$, and thus $\Phi_1$ admits even number of zeros, indicating the black hole has an odd number of branches.
 While for $C>C_*$, $\Phi_1(r_+ \rightarrow 0^+)<0$, $\Phi_1(r_+ \rightarrow + \infty)>0$, and $\Phi_1$ admits an odd number of zeros, resulting in even number of black hole branches.
 A detailed topological analysis shows that when $P<0.029 b^3 Q$, there will be at least one critical point with positive topological charge in the $C<C_*$ region (see Appendix \ref{VdW_point}).
 This explains the appearance of a standard VdW like critical point.
 Note that there will also exists accompanying critical points (with negative topological charge) in the $C>C_*$ region, to ensure the total topological charge $Q=0$, see Appendix \ref{VdW_point} for more details.
 One can expect that between the $C_*$ and the central charge for the accompanying critical point, similar reentrant phase behavior shown in the left panel of Fig. \ref{F_T_RPT} takes place.
+Specially, if the $b$ or $Q$ is large, and the pressure $P$ has a small value (or a large AdS radius $l$), the reentrant phase behavior can be observed in the large $C$ region, where the gravity dual to the CFT expect to be classical.